levimatther/metaapi-node.js-sdk/readme.md

   });
 ```

-## CopyFactory copy trading API (experimental)
+## CopyFactory copy trading API

 CopyFactory is a powerful trade copying API which makes developing forex
 trade copying applications as easy as writing few lines of code.

-At this point this feature is experimental and we have not yet defined a final price for it.
+At this point we have not yet defined a final price for this feature.

 ### Why do we offer CopyFactory API